dylan-lang/opendylan/documentation/website/source/history/apple-dylan/screenshots/dynamic.rst

    Different project types in Apple Dylan.

-I'm not going to to into extreme detail about all the tools available to you for debugging an applicatioin, but let me quickly present a grab bag of these tools.
+I'm not going to to into extreme detail about all the tools available to you for debugging an application, but let me quickly present a grab bag of these tools.
 A developer could

 - inspect the run-time heaps (top left)